NadiaRozman/Python_Data_Analysis_Project/README.md

 ![Likelihood of Skills Requested in US Job Postings](images/1_Likelihood_of_Skills_Requested_in_US_Job_Postings.png)
 *Bar graph visualizing the likelihood of skills being requested in US job postings for Data Analysts, Data Engineers, and Data Scientists.*
+> All analyses and visualizations are based on the US-focused subset of the global dataset.

 - **SQL** is the most fundamental skill across all three roles, appearing in 48% of Data Analyst jobs, 66% of Data Engineer jobs, and 48% of Data Scientist jobs.
 - **Python** is highly versatile and critical, especially for Data Scientists (70%) and Data Engineers (64%), while appearing in 28% of Data Analyst positions.